-Capital One Kids Savings Account – Teaching our children about money is something which should be done as early as possible.
+With the Capital One Kids Savings Account, teaching our children about money is something you can start doing early in your kid’s life.
 Today, unlike in years past, parents are more reluctant to open a savings accounts for their children because of fees, the inconvenience of going to the bank and making deposits, and in some instances, because they have no control over the child’s account.
 Capital One 360(T) changes many of these issues for parents.

 Capital One Kids Savings Account